shogochiai/localnet_gen/README.md

 # Tezos Build Deps
+- For MacOS users.
-- Tezos dockerization is not democratic process for now bc Nomadic Labs is managing CI process
+- Tezos dockerization script is somehow proprietary program.
 - Tezos commands are depending on docker images and these often hard-coded in the bash scripts.
 - Customized Tezos docker image is required to test protocol modification.
 - Dockerfile of Tezos isn't shared hence I created this repo.